PSAppDeployToolkit/PSAppDeployToolkit/docs/Copy-ADTFileToUserProfiles.md

 ### -UseRobocopy
 Use Robocopy to copy files rather than native PowerShell method.
-Robocopy overcomes the 260 character limit.
-Only applies if $Path is specified as a folder.
+Supports * in file names, but not folders, in source paths.
-Default is configured in the AppDeployToolkitConfig.xml file: $true.
+Default is configured in config.psd1.

 ```yaml
 Type: Boolean